 - 1 large clove garlic (minced)

-- 1 tbsp fresh rosemary (or 1 tsp dry)
+- 1 tablespoon fresh rosemary (or 1 teaspoon dry)

 - Salt and ground black pepper to taste